and why does my texture not look right in ACES or does it? It does.

 Convert a photo to a texture

-Let’s take a processed RAW photo exported to a JPG (sRGB) file.
-Load in the file in to Nuke (ACES 1.1), by default the file is going to be handled as a 8 or 16-bit texture and the IDT sRGB-Texture is used.
+Let’s take a processed RAW photo that I developed and exported as a JPG (sRGB) file.
+“Read” in the file in to Nuke (ACES 1.1), by default the file is going to be handled as a 8 or 16-bit texture and the IDT “sRGB-Texture” is used.

 The IDT removes the sRGB gamma curve and places the sRGB gamut in the ACES (AP-0) gamut, followed by another transform to the working color spaces ACEScg (AP-1).
+The conversions to and from the working space is not visible to the user.
 A maximum color value 1.0 (or 255, 1024 or 16384 in 8, 10 or 16 bit) in the photo is mapped to 1.0 in scene linear.

 As the name of the IDT Input-sRGB-Texture suggests, a texture is now inside the scene – a texture that you wrap on a model or surface in 3D can’t have more than 100% diffuse reflection, everything over 100% would mean a light ray that hits the surface reflects more light energy that it receives.

 Of course you can color correct or automatically color match the texture so that it looks similar to the initial photo like I did here in Nuke, but then the linearized data becomes de-linearized which is a grading step that should not happen when calculations in scene-linear should be predictable.
 Especially when a texture should react to light in a 3D scene in a physical correct way.

 Reading in an image with an inverse ODT leads to arbitrary high scene linear light values, which might have nothing to do with the actual scene values when converting a camera raw file with the proper IDT.
 (All values are measured with the CurveTool in Nuke.)